ksrscharan/DSA/Lecture/functions/notes.md

 - _example:_
     > f (x) = x + 4
 - Whenever you have set of instructions to be performed on a certain input, then you can go for or create function out of it.
+## Why Functions?
 - Reduces code redundancy.
 - Logic with variable input.
+- Readable, organized.
+- Any logic can be separated into functions.

 ## Function Declaration
 ```